 Richard Ritenbaugh, reflecting on religious bumper stickers, suggests that they are woefully incomplete in terms of revealing the full counsel of God, which is a little more complex than "believe on the Lord Jesus and you shall be saved."
 The who. . .

 John Ritenbaugh reminds us that under both the Old and New Covenants, refusal to keep to keep God's Law severs our relationship with Him.
 Like loving parents who give rules to their children to protect them from danger, our Loving Father has given us His S. . .

 Richard Ritenbaugh contrasts the terms independence and liberty, stressing that although we, through Christ's sacrifice, have been freed from the curse or death penalty of the law, we have not, as most Protestants believe, been freed from law keeping.
 We h. . .

 The end-time church is warned against Nicolaitanism, for it exists today.
 The Scriptures, plus some first century history, reveal who the Nicolaitans are.

 Richard Ritenbaugh, reflecting on the celebration of Independence Day, expresses alarm at the speed at which our freedoms have eroded as new laws, inspired by the leftist agenda, protect and safeguard immorality while taking liberties from the majority.
 To. . .

-Acts 5:32 says very clearly that God gives His Spirit to those who obey Him, yet some argue that keeping God's law is not necessary.
+Acts 5:32 declares that God gives His Spirit to those who obey Him, yet some argue that keeping God's law is not necessary.
 What is the truth?
-Earl Henn clarifies this contentious point.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.